tumblr tracker

 Oahu Car Rentals

 This is by far the most popular choice.
-Most folks are looking for Oahu car rentals for a day trip to North Shore and continue their journey back down the other side of the island.
+If you're not taking a Circle Island Tour, than your next best option is looking into Oahu car rentals for a day trip to North Shore, where you can continue your journey back down the other side of the island.

 You could simply jump on the freeway and head directly to the North Shore, which will also give you the option to stop at the Dole Plantation & old town Haleiwa, before continuing your journey through the north shore and down the windward side of the island.
 Note that it’s easy to get carried away and spend the whole day in the North Shore.